 Given the range and extent of ESG issues society and companies face, we recognise we cannot solve these issues on our own.
 Continuous identification of non-financial risks is also highly resource intensive.
-Mint therefore recognises the value of collective action and participates wherever possible.
+Mint recognises the value of collective action and participates in collaborative engagements whenever possible.